kyma-project/community/docs/guidelines/releases-guidelines/02-kyma-release-process.md

     git push -u upstream release-{RELEASE}
     ```

-### kyma-project/test-infra

-#### Update the jobs on the main branch

-1. Create a PR to `main` containing the following changes to create the new job definitions:

-    1. Open `templates/config.yaml`
-    2. Add the new release to `global.releases`.
-Remove the oldest release on the list.
-    3. Set `global.nextRelease` to the future release version.
-    4. Run `make` in the root of the repository to generate jobs and run tests.
-If any of the tests is marked red, fix it using these guidelines:
-      * For release tests using `GetKymaReleasesSince` or `jobsuite.Since` with a release that is no longer supported, change the method to `GetAllKymaReleases` or `jobsuite.AllReleases` respectively.
-      * For release tests using `GetKymaReleasesUntil` or `jobsuite.Until` with a release that is no longer supported, remove the part of the test which includes the method.
-    5. If tests are green, commit all jobs.

-2. Once the PR is merged to `main`, you can proceed.

-#### Create a release branch

->**NOTE:** a release branch needs to be created per new major / minor version.
-Patch releases and release candidates do not have a dedicated release branch.
-If this branch already exists this step will be skipped.

-Create a release branch in the `test-infra` repository

-    ```bash
-    git fetch upstream
-    git checkout --no-track -b release-{RELEASE} upstream/main
-    git push -u upstream release-{RELEASE}
-    ```

 ## Steps

 Follow these steps to release another Kyma version.
 Execute these steps for every patch release or release candidate.

-### kyma-project/kyma

 #### Create a PR to the release branch